 The other benefit, which is not to be undervalued, is being able to shift some ownership off your own plate.

 When beginning a remote work structure with a team, it is important to keep in mind that there are things you are going to have to accept as part of a learning curve.

 Document agendas, meeting notes, assignments, and action items clearly and leverage visual support tools whenever you have the opportunity.

-The ultimate goal of using templates is to approach keeping everyone motivated in a uniform way.
+The ultimate goal of using templates is to approach keeping everyone motivated uniformly.

 You need everyone to have the same understanding of what is needed to keep the team moving forward.

-Alignment is everything – and it is something you can absolutely achieve remotely.
+Alignment is everything – and it is something you can achieve remotely.

 We've published a great series of guides that you'll find very useful for coming up with ideas to engage a remote team: